 Boasting historical hot spots, diverse wildlife, and plentiful national parks, Ghana is the ultimate West African destination.
 You can visit the hungry hippos, sit with crocodiles lazing in the sun, or walk through the lands of elephants and wildebeest (really).
-Beyond the mainstream tourism elements drawing thousands of visitors each year, on an authentic holiday booked with One World 365 you can get off the beaten track and travel like a local.
+Beyond the mainstream tourism elements drawing thousands of visitors each year, you can get off the beaten track and get an authentic experience like no other.

 Plan your trip with our travel ideas, activity & cultural travel packages in Ghana.